TEKS4430/Spring-2026_project/README.md

 ---

-# Project Submission (instructions will be further specified)
+# Project submission (instructions will be further specified)

 The group project will be submitted towards the end of the course.
 The exact schedule will be specified later.